Washington, DC Debt Relief: All You Need to Know

 Debt Management Programs

-Debt management plans can encompass several different strategies for paying off debt.
-The most common debt management programs tend to be relief options that combine all existing debts into a single monthly payment at a reduced interest rate.
-This is a good option for people with a reliable income stream who can make monthly payments (on time) over the course of three to five years (on average).
+Debt management programs can encompass several different strategies for paying off debt.
+The most common debt management programs involve relief options that combine all existing debts into a single monthly payment at a reduced interest rate called a debt management plan.
+This is a good option for people with a reliable income stream who can make monthly payments on time over the course of three to five years (on average).

 Debt management plans are great for people needing assistance managing and budgeting their income since they create a strict repayment plan guided by their income and other financial commitments.